To make this site work properly, we sometimes place small data files called cookies on your device.

 Hints and Tips

 If you must take a taxi, then it would be best if you asked the reception/ concierge of your hotel to get you one.
 They have assigned taxis that they know very well, and deal with on a daily basis.
-If you want to tour a site on your own, you have to be aware of where you are going, how much you are going to pay for the ticket, and what is included with the ticket!
-This is why I started this site, to give you this information.
+If you want to tour a site on your own, you have to be aware of where you are going, how much you are going to pay for the ticket, and what is included with the ticket.
+That is why I started this site, to give you this information.

-First-time travelers to Egypt must know where the recommended restaurants are if you want to dine out, and where you will find the clean healthy food.
+First-time travelers to Egypt must know where the recommended restaurants are if you plan to dine out, and where you will find clean healthy food.
 Don't consider the price, even if you dine in a 5-star hotel, it is still cheaper than in your own country!
 Independent travel, for your 1st experience, is not advised.
 I have explained elsewhere about how "Lonely Planet" gives the wrong impression.
-I have spoken to many people who have tried it this way, and wish they had gone as part of a group (I do not mean a package holiday – groups can be arranged when you get there!).
+I have spoken to many people who have traveled solo, and wish they had gone as part of a group (I do not mean a package holiday – groups can be arranged when you get there!).

 First and foremost, prepare yourself for a culture shock!
 Many seasoned travelers are amazed when they first visit Egypt and find that it is unlike any other country that they have previously visited!

 Egypt is a Muslim country, so please respect their faith.
 Many things that you take as the norm, such as kissing and/or fondling your partner in public, wearing revealing clothing etc., are frowned upon here, so try and be more conservative in your attitude.
 Homosexuality is actually illegal in Muslim countries!

 Have a look at the ask-Aladdin forum for more hints and tips from other travelers.
 If you have any questions, please ask it on the forum, no matter how trivial you may feel the question is.